-The CLI uses Platform.sh API to trigger commands (Branch, Merge...) on your projects.
+The CLI uses the Platform.sh API to trigger commands (such as branch, merge) on your projects.

 It’s also very useful when you work locally since it can simulate a local build of your codebase as if you were pushing a change to Platform.sh.